RvN-R/glassjungle/README.md

 * We need a platform that allows users to purchase product.

 * We need a platform that notifys users who have registered an account to document there previous purchase history.

+## User Experience (UX)

+### User Stories

+#### First Time Visitor Goals

+1. As a First Time Visitor, I want to easily understand the main purpose of the site, and learn more about the company.
+2. As a First Time Visitor, I want to be able to easily navigate through the site to find key content.
+3. As a First Time Visitor, I want to clearly find out how to register for an account.
+4. As a First Time Visitor, I want to be able to find out what products the site offers.
+5. As a First Time Visitor, I want to be able to choose what product I want and complete a transaction.

+#### Returning Visitor Goals

+1. As a Returning Visitor, I want to be able to log into my account quickly.
+2. As a Returning Visitor, I want to be able to register an account if not already.
+3. As a Returning Visitor, I want to be able to visit my profile easily.
+4. As a Returning Visitor, I want to be able to leave a review on a product easily.
+5. As a Returning Visitor, I want to be able to leave a post on the Share Builds Section of the site easily.

+#### Frequent User Goals
+1. As a Frequent User, I want to be able to see my previous purchase history.
+2. As a Frequent User, I want to be able to edit or delete my product reviews.
+3. As a Frequent User, I want to be able to edit or delete my posts on the Share Builds Section of the site.
+4. As a Frequent User, I want to be able to edit or amend by default delivery information on my profile.